 Is it Illegal to Pass a Stopped School Bus in Illinois?

-Yes, it is illegal to pass a stopped school bus on a two-lane roadway when a school bus is flashing its red lights and/or a stop arm is extended.
+Yes, it is illegal and a traffic violation to pass a stopped school bus on a two-lane roadway when a school bus is flashing its red lights and/or a stop arm is extended.
 When a stopped school bus is flashing its red lights are, this means that it is taking on or dropping off passengers.
 Drivers in either lane are required by law to remain at a stop until the stop sign has been retracted and the flashing red lights are switched off.
 It’s important to note that yellow flashing lights indicate that the school bus is preparing to stop, and drivers should prepare to stop their vehicles as well.

 The only time a vehicle is not required to stop for a school bus is when both vehicles are on a four-lane roadway and the bus is stopped in the opposite direction from which a driver is traveling.